 Why is it important to slow down and stretch out the interactions we have with our child?

 Recall that the most important aspect of Floortime is the Relationship with the child.
 Also recall that our children develop and learn through their emotional experiences with us.
-But our children on the autism spectrum have trouble connecting their affect with learning so engagement is not enough.
-Our children need help with the affective, non-verbal gesturing and emotional signalling.
+Engagement is not enough.
+We playfully push for affective, non-verbal gesturing and emotional signalling in order to support their communication efforts and working and longterm memory, which in turn prepares them for visualization and imagination.

 Without getting a reciprocity of interactions in a continuous flow, our children struggle with catastrophic emotional reactions.
 That is, they lack a sense of control without the ability to use emotional signalling with others to communicate.
 As we help them practice emotional signalling through a continuous flow of back-and-forth communication, our children gain a sense of control and their regulation improves.